 - Don't buy a gift card just to earn the points.
 If cousin Gina really is a movie nut, then a Hoyts card will be welcome.
 But giving a Gourmet Traveller to Aunt Ethel when she refuses to visit restaurants is poor form.
 Equally, if you're going to use the card yourself, make sure it's for a purchase you were planning anyway.

-- Your gift card purchases won't earn Woolworths Rewards or flybuys points based on their dollar value.
+- Your gift card purchases won't earn Everyday Rewards or Flybuys points based on their dollar value.
 One trap people often don't realise: gift card purchases don't earn supermarket reward points from their dollar value.
 So if you spend $50 on a gift card, you don't earn 50 points.
 That's why you'll only want to buy them when a bonus offer is running.